webix-hub/docs/data/datatable/sizing.md

 **Autosizing to parent container**

-Datatable automatically adjusts to the size of a parent container provided that no content autosizing is not enabled.
+DataTable automatically adjusts to the size of a parent container provided that no content autosizing is not enabled.

-To make the Datatble fill the entire width, you should define **fillspace** for at least one of its columns:
+To make the DataTable fill the entire width, you should define **fillspace** for at least one of its columns:

 ~~~js
 grid = new webix.ui({